Home to School Travel Assistance

 My child has an EHCP.
 Does this mean that they are automatically entitled to free Home to School Travel Assistance?

 Not automatically.
-If your child falls into one of the categories of eligible children of compulsory school age (set out in the travel assistance policy here), then they will be entitled to Home to School Travel Assistance, but you will still need to make a request for it.
-Please see here for Derby City Council’s post 16 travel policy.
+If your child falls into one of the categories of eligible children of compulsory school age as set out in Derby City Council’s pre 16 travel assistance policy, then they will be entitled to Home to School Travel Assistance, but you will still need to make a request for it.
+Please see Derby City Council’s post 16 travel statement for older children and young people.

 If your child has an EHCP and lives within statutory walking distance but can reasonably be expected to walk to school on their own and does not fit within one of the other categories, they will not be entitled to free Home to School Travel Assistance.